Updated: 3 days ago

 As a new Navy mom, nine weeks seemed like an eternity until I would see my son.
 I decided not to count down the long days, but instead, I celebrate each week by placing a U.S. flag in my flower bed.
 As my flag garden began to grow, it started to gather the attention of my neighbors, mailman, and Amazon delivery guys.
 I was filled with pride as I explained the reason behind why a new flag was appearing each week.

-Don't forget to send a postcard for a Wednesday delivery on Monday Delivery
+Don't forget to send a postcard for a Monday, Wednesday, or Friday delivery on Monday Delivery

 I looked forward to each Thursday, which was my designated day to plant the next flag.
 And with each flag, I knew I was one week closer to a hug from my son, a United States Navy Sailor.
 I shared my story with Brandon in my letters, “Well, son, I planted another flag today in my flowerbed.”
 And while he probably thought his Mom was overboard, I knew he felt a sense of closeness that only a mom and son could experience, even thousands of miles apart.
 A seemingly small gesture of patriotism helping me pass the time, but a silent prayer of motivation for my son to press forward.